|

 could be Richard's successor and rightful

-owner of all of Richard's lands in France IF John would pay money and
+owner of all of Richard's lands in France if John would pay money and

 give several estates to Philip.
-So John did and things were calm

-No, they weren't.
+No,

-FRENCH 1201 - 1206
+War With the French 1201 - 1206

 John equally